videinfra/static-website-builder-images-plugin/README.md

     // Optimization settings + format conversion
     // Default is `false`, images won't be converted into WEBP, won't be optimized and won't be resized
     optimization: {
-        // Converting from PNG or JPG into WEBP + optimize
+        // Converting from PNG, JPG or AVIF into WEBP + optimize
         webp: {
+            quality: 89
+        },

+        // Converting from PNG, JPG or WEBP into AVIF + optimize
+        avif: {
             quality: 89
         },